Sage-ERP-X3/sample-x3-ws-php-webportal/README.md

 ## Features

-* Only php source with Eclipse IDE for PHP Developers.
-Version 2018-09 (4.9.0)
+* PHP source with Eclipse IDE for PHP Developers.

 * No X3 sources